An Elementary Proof Of The Chebyshev Bounds Via A Weighted Prime Sum: Introduction

-for all sufficiently large $x$, where $\pi(x)$ denotes the number of primes not exceeding $x$.
-These bounds were first established by Chebyshev~\cite{Chebyshev1852} in 1852 using properties of the central binomial coefficient, and they represent the strongest statement about the distribution of primes that can be obtained without the machinery of complex analysis.
-The prime number theorem, proved independently by Hadamard~\cite{Hadamard1896} and de la Vall\'ee Poussin~\cite{Poussin1896} in 1896, strengthens this to the asymptotic $\pi(x) \sim x / \log x$.
-An elementary proof of the prime number theorem was given by Selberg~\cite{Selberg1949} and Erd\H{o}s~\cite{Erdos1949} in 1949.
+The Chebyshev bounds asserts that $\pi(x) \asymp x/\ln x$, where $\pi(x)$ denotes the number of primes less than or equal to $x$.
+These bounds were first established by Chebyshev~\cite{Chebyshev} in 1852, and they represent the strongest statement about the distribution of primes that can be obtained without complex analysis.
+The bounds were later sharpened to the asymptotic $\pi(x) \sim x/\ln x$ (the prime number theorem) by Hadamard~\cite{Hadamard} and de la Vall\'ee Poussin~\cite{Vallee} in 1896.
+An elementary proof of the prime number theorem was given by Selberg~\cite{Selberg} and Erd\H{o}s~\cite{Erdos} in 1949.

-In this note we present a different route to the Chebyshev bounds.
-We introduce the sum